North American Art

 Left: Aaron Douglas, The Judgment Day, 1939, National Gallery of Art, Washington, DC, USA; Right: Palmer Hayden, The Janitor Who Paints, ca. 1937, Smithsonian American Art Museum, Washington, DC, USA.

-The pioneer figure in the discipline of sculpture during Harlem Renaissance was Augusta Savage.
+The pioneer figure in the discipline of sculpture during the Harlem Renaissance was Augusta Savage.
 For Savage, her art was a part of her activism where she could express her feelings about the discrimination that she had to face all her life as a Black woman.
-Savage’s sculptures and that of others in the period depicted African-American people in different shapes and conditions.
+Savage’s sculptures and those of others in the period depicted African-American people in different shapes and conditions.

 In addition to Augusta Savage, Richmond Barthé, Meta Vaux Warrick Fuller, and Selma Burke were notable sculptors.
 They created figurative works, of different sizes and subject matters, that brought them international recognition.
 When it comes to material, bronze sculptures were preferred by artists at the time.
 However, it was also very common to cast sculptures out of different materials and later paint them in bronze color as it was very expensive.
 By any means, the artists managed to create some of the most unique and intriguing artworks created in the USA until then.